neuroarcane/neuroarcane/README.md

 ## Background

 AI/ML student at George Brown College, Toronto.
-I'm drawn to problems where technology meets human rights.
 Currently building in public and looking for collaborators who care about the same things.

 ---